Scara98/Portfolio/Project 1.md

 ![Pic1](https://github.com/Scara98/Portfolio/assets/150705975/981214df-25c6-4bb7-ab6f-eb25647dffd0)

-This visual represents the difference between citibike users' average trip time. *Annual Subscribers'* average trip time is 14 minutes whereas *Casual Riders'* average trip time is 64 minutes.
+This visual represents the difference between citibike users' average trip time.
+Annual Subscribers' average trip time is 14 minutes whereas Casual Riders' average trip time is 64 minutes.
-This shows there is quite a large gap between their average trip times.
+This shows there is quite a large gap between their average trip times with Casual Riders riding for longer periods at a time.

 #### Count number of subscriber usertypes born each year by gender
 ```SQL